Measurement and Reduction of Drag Force for Optimizing Performance

 -

-Microfluidics and Drug Transport
+Microfluidics and Drug Transport:

 Fluid Flow Control: These systems include drug delivery and diagnostic systems, which require great control of fluids through channels in microfluidic devices.
 Drag force is important for the flow patterns of fluids with the devices.